 On average, Greek tortoises reach 5-9 inches for females and 4-6 inches for males.
-Some females have been observed to grow up to 11 inches in length, but this is uncommon.
+Some females grow up to 11 inches in length, but this is uncommon.

 These tortoises are avid explorers.
 They do best when housed in a spacious outdoor enclosure measuring about 18 square feet.
 Their basking area should be maintained at 75-85 degrees Fahrenheit.

 The Greek tortoise is herbivorous.
 So, it requires a diet of leafy greens, broccoli, and other vegetables.